ctools/ctools/doc/source/users/tutorials/howto/howto_phasecurve.rst

    Input event list or observation definition XML file [events.fits] obs_vela_phased.xml RA for ROI centre (degrees) (0-360) [83.63] 128.838 Dec for ROI centre (degrees) (-90-90) [22.01] -45.178
-   Radius of ROI (degrees) (0-180) [3.0] 0.5
+   Radius of ROI (degrees) (0-180) [3.0] 0.2
    Start time (CTA MET in seconds) [0.0]
    End time (CTA MET in seconds) [0.0]
    Lower energy limit (TeV) [0.1] 0.03
    Upper energy limit (TeV) [100.0] 160.0
    Output event list or observation definition XML file [selected_events.fits] obs_vela_phased_selected.xml

 The selected events as a function of phase are displayed below.
-There is no obvious indication of a phase dependence of the event rate.
+There is a clear indication for a phase dependence of the event rate.

 .. figure:: howto_phasecurve_phases.png
    :width: 600px
    :align: center

-   *Phase histogram for events selected within 0.5 degrees of the Vela pulsar*
+   *Phase histogram for events selected within 0.2 degrees of the Vela pulsar*

 An alternative method to select events from the :ref:`observation definition file <glossary_obsdef>`